jonroby/mod-cli/README.md

 section):
 `$ mod <action> <Component|reducer>`

-You might be wondering what happens if you don't have the component or the reducer.
-Happily, one will be generated for you and if you specified actions they will be added as well.
-Right now, you still have to add a generated reducer to the rootReducer; in an upcoming release this will also be done for you.
-In the mean time, you can `$ mod -t <reducer>`.

-You also don't need to worry about adding duplicate actions, keys, case statements, whatever it might be (at least in most cases).
-The `mod-react-plugin` won't create duplicates (and on the road map is way to print this information out on completion when CLI is finished.)
+Note that you also don't need to worry about adding duplicate actions, keys, case statements, etc. The `mod-react-plugin` won't do this.
+However, it (currently) won't display this information to you.

+### State

-Finally, you can also add a state to you can also add a key to `mapStateToProps` (this is if your Component and reducer share the same name):
+Finally, you can also add state to your components and reducers (this is if your Component and reducer share the same name):
 `$ mod -s myKey myComponent`

 ```